 09-12-1946 Minnie Bruce Pratt – Born in Selma, Alabama.
-She is an American educator, activist and essayist.
+She is an American educator, activist, and essayist.
 Pratt is a Professor of Writing and Women’s Studies at Syracuse University in Syracuse, New York.
 She was invited to help develop the university’s first Lesbian/Gay/Bisexual/Transgender Study Program.
-She is the widow of author and activist Leslie Feinberg, who died in November 2014.
+She is the widow of the author and activist Leslie Feinberg, who died in November 2014.
 She has two sons from a prior marriage which ended in divorce in Fayetteville, North Carolina in 1975.
 She lost custody of her children because the state criminalized homosexual activity at the time.
 In 2012 she received the Publishing Triangle’s Audre Lorde Award for Inside the Money Machine.

 09-12-1953 Nancy “Nan” Goldin – Born in Washington D.C.
-She is an American photographer that is known for her LGBT photographs that documents the post-Stonewall gay culture.
+She is an American photographer that is known for her LGBT photographs that document the post-Stonewall gay culture.
 Her most notable work is her 1986 collection titled, The Ballad of Sexual Dependency.
 Her first solo show was in Boston in 1973 and was based on her photographic journey among the city’s gay and transgender community.
 Most of her Ballad subjects were dead by the 1990s, lost either to drug overdose or AIDS.
 Goldin lives and works in New York City, Berlin, and Paris.
 She is bisexual.